wjenaro/SmartEstate/DOCUMENTATION.md

 ## 🚀 Deployment Guide

-RentEase can be deployed using various hosting platforms:
+KangaMbili can be deployed using various hosting platforms:

 ### Deployment Options